Holbein Gate: Description

 The upper storey was used as the Paper Office, from perhaps 1672 until 1756.
 The lower storey was used as lodgings.
 Residents included Duke of Lennox in around 1620, later General Lambert until 1657 and then Viscount Fauconberg.
 It was occupied by Lady Castlemaine from around 1664 to around 1670 and then by her daughter, the Countess of Sussex.
 William Van Huls, Clerk of the Queen's Robes and Wardrobes, was the occupant in 1712.

+Demolition

 Like the gate at Temple Bar on Fleet Street, the Holbein Gate obstructed the movement of traffic along the road below.
 Proposals for its demolition were put forward in the early part of the 18th century, but were successfully opposed by John Vanbrugh and others.
 The gate was left in place when the King Street Gate was demolished in 1723, but the filled-in segment of the arch was cleared to increase headroom for traffic passing below.